Breast Augmentation San Francisco

 In general, a breast lift addresses a droopy breast, and breast augmentation adds breast volume.
 There are different breast lift options that address varying levels of droopiness.
 Dr. Gray can help determine which option best suits your goals during your consultation.

-Yes, most women breastfeed after a breast augmentation with no trouble.
+Yes, most women breastfeed after a breast enlargement procedure with no trouble.
 Some methods, such as an areolar incision and some types of breast lifts, can potentially interfere.
 However, this is highly unlikely.
-Virtually all of Dr. Gray’s patients have had no problems breastfeeding as a result of implants.
+Virtually all of Dr. Gray’s breast augmentation patients have had no problems breastfeeding as a result of implants.
 If you have any specific concerns about breastfeeding, Dr. Gray can address these in consultation.

 Yes, we do provide a breast augmentation flash recovery.
 Dr. Gray is highly precise and will meticulously follow each procedural step to avoid bruising and ensure your recovery is as rapid and comfortable as possible.
 Dr. Gray also uses nerve blocks to prevent pain during and after the procedure.
 Exparel, a powerful numbing agent, can prevent pain for up to four days.
 For more details on a flash recovery, be sure to ask Dr. Gray about this in your consultation.